Below are answers to the most Frequently Asked Questions for the Live Music Support program.

 How are applications assessed?

 This is a competitive grant process.
 Applications are assessed by the Department with input from industry representatives.
-This panel makes recommendations to the Minister for Innovation and Skills for his consideration and approval.
+This panel makes recommendations to the Minister for consideration and approval.
 Please refer to the Guidelines for details.

 How much funding is there in total?